r-dbi/DBI/README.md

 -   [odbc](https://github.com/r-dbi/odbc),
 -   [bigrquery](https://github.com/r-dbi/bigrquery),

-and many more.
+and many more, see the [list of backends](https://github.com/r-dbi/backends#readme).
 R scripts and packages use DBI to access various databases through their DBI backends.

 The interface defines a small set of classes and methods similar in spirit to Perl’s [DBI](http://dbi.perl.org/), Java’s